bernsteining/instaloctrack/README.md

 * Cleaner code :D
 * Use OOP programming rather than lists and indexes
 * User login feature to scan private profiles you're legitimately subscribed to [WIP]
+* Asynchronous Webdriver : arsenic ?
+* Better scraping of the geo data available ... more fields
+* key-values for every field of the JSON
 * best way to provide fast results : requests asynchronously?
 * Provide statistics about the location data (most visited place, heatmap, diagrams ...)
 * Better Geocoding :